Spiritual Exemplars Follow-Up: the Emerging Adult Years

 Measuring Adolescent Spiritual Development in Tijuana Youth

-Based on the findings from the initial study, this project proposed and tested a measure of adolescent spirituality based on 3 dimensions: transcendence, fidelity, and contribution.
+Based on the initial study, this project proposed and tested a measure of adolescent spirituality based on transcendence, fidelity, and contribution.
 Data was collected in Tijuana, Mexico.
-This study ran from 2009 to 2011.
+This study ran from 2009 to 2013.

 Social Influences on Adolescent Spiritual & Religious Development

-Drawing on data from the initial study, this project sought to investigate the social influences on the religious and spiritual development of highly spiritual youth around the world.
-This study ran from 2011 to 2013.
+Drawing on the findings from the initial study, this project sought to investigate the social influences on the religious and spiritual development of highly spiritual youth around the world.
+This study ran from 2013 to 2018.